310mc/https-310mc.github.io-tl/source/_posts/other/ryuseitai_album.md

 {% img /img/es/ryuseitaialbum/day4_1.jpg %}

 {% bubble Kanata v2 %}
-fufufu, i am ryuseitai’s ryusei blue, shinkai kanata…♪
+fufufu, i am ryuseitai’s [ryusei blue], shinkai kanata…♪

-there is only one day left until our album is released~♪
+there is only [one day] left until our [album] is released, yes…? ♪

-i really can’t wait any longer. i may not be able to sleep tonight.
+i really cannot wait any longer, either. i may not be able to [sleep] tonight.

-the album has all the songs we have sung together.
+the [album] has all the [songs] we have sung together.

-and i also got to sing about my love for the ocean in my solo~♪
+and i also got to sing about my [love] for the [ocean] in my [solo]~…♪

-if you were to listen to this song while gazing at the ocean… then you too will be able to feel the same thing as i do…♪
+if you were to listen to this [song] while gazing at the ocean… then you too will be able to [feel] the same thing as me…♪

-it is a song that can relax you a whooole lot, so please do listen to it, okay…? ♪
+it is a [song] that can [relax] you a whooole lot, so please do listen to it, okay…? ♪

 this was shinkai kanata speaking…♪

-tomorrow is the last day. have you already figured out who it will be\~? ufufu, look forward to it\~♪
+tomorrow is the [last] day. have you already figured out who it will be\~? ufufu, please look forward to it\~♪
 {% endbubble %}

 ### Day 5

 {% img /img/es/ryuseitaialbum/day5_1.jpg %}

-{% bubble Chiaki %}
+{% bubble Chiaki v2 %}
 **Ossu!
 I’m Ryuseitai’s Ryusei Red, Morisawa Chiaki!**

 It’s finally the long-awaited album release day!